Mirativity: History of the concept

 Albanian has a series of verb forms called miratives or admiratives.
 These may express surprise on the part of the speaker, but may also have other functions, such as expressing irony, doubt, or reportedness.
-They may therefore sometimes be translated using the English "apparently".
+The Albanian use of admirative forms is unique in the Balkan context.
+It is not translatable into other languages.
+The expression of neutral reportedness can be rendered by 'apparently'.